 History of street names

 The main street of Radunica is connected by numerous short and narrow streets.
-The names of these streets are also very interesting because they got the original families that lived there – Kuzmanić, Trumbić, Ružić, Duplančić, Petrić, Bubalo, Prvan, Dvornik, Čulić, etc. The neighbourhood makes a very dense arrangement of stone houses, which are large without any stylistic features.
+The names of these streets are also very interesting because they got the original families that lived there – Kuzmanić, Trumbić, Ružić, Duplančić, Petrić, Bubalo, Prvan, Dvornik, Čulić, etc. The neighborhood makes a very dense arrangement of stone houses, which are largely without any stylistic features.
 The history of this neighbourhood is also very interesting.
-Actually, during the Second World War, some parts of the city were destroyed during Allied bombing from the air.
+Actually, during the Second World War, some parts of the city were destroyed during the Allied bombing from the air.

 Radunica is becoming more and more a tourist resort

 However, life in this neighbourhood due to increased tourism in the last couple of years is increasingly disappearing.
 Today Radunica is primarily an apartment street.
 Many residents have left their homes and converted into apartments.
 Most of them don’t want to return because of the large profits.